Markos 12:12

 Context

-This verse from Mark Chapter 12 connects to 10 cross-references.
+This verse from Markos Chapter 12 connects to 10 cross-references.
 The parable of the wicked tenants.
 Questions about taxes to Caesar, the resurrection (Sadducees), and the greatest commandment: love God and neighbor.
 Jesus praises the scribe who sees that love of God and neighbor is more than burnt offerings.
 He …

 Diğer Çeviriler